namhyung/uftrace/doc/uftrace-live.md

 \--num-thread=*NUM*
 :   Use NUM of thread to record trace data.
 Default is 1/4 of online cpus (but when full kernel tracing is enabled, it'll use the same number of the cpus).

+--no-comment
+:   Do not show comments of returned functions.

 FILTERS
 =======